 In developing project plans for any community engagement activity, our staff are guided by our supporting document, the Community Engagement Toolkit.
-As a summary, the following methods and techniques may be applied for the varying levels of engagement.
+As a summary, Table 3 provides methods and techniques that may be applied for the varying levels of engagement.